AriFordsham/GHCWiki/building/porting.md

 The native code generator isn't essential to getting a registerised build going, but it's a desirable thing to have because it can cut compilation times in half.
-The native code generator is described in some detail in the [Commentary](commentary).
+The native code generator is described in detail in Commentary/BackEnds/NCG?.

 ### GHCi